 The flaws of considering a framework such as Turino’s are recognised in the literature (Camlin, 2014; Mantie, 2017; Tobias, 2020) Tobias (2020, 42) argues that these ‘paradigms are insufficient in addressing the multifaceted ways that people do music in a participatory manner’.
 Camlin (2014, 106) argues the need to consider Turino’s presentational and participatory fields as part of a continuum.
 He suggests that they be seen as ‘complementary states, held in a… creative tension’.
 Approaching musical fields in this manner recognises that there is a creative “pull” between fields, with elements from each of them forming part of the musical process (Camlin, 2014, 105).

 My focus is on the tensions between the standards and expectations of ‘real time music teaching and learning’ and ‘time delayed’ recordings.
 Turino’s emphasis is on performance, whilst I consider these approaches in terms of music teaching and learning.
 Firstly, I consider how the artistic mentors in my research adjusted their approach from an informal notion of ‘playing music’ to a more formal content driven focus of ‘learning to play’ and understand a tradition (Folkestad, 2006).
 This change of approach appears to follow a creative tension, or continuum from one of participatory to presentational (Camlin, 2014).
-Further tensions between the recording field and live performance field are drawn into the discussion due to the collaborative recording opportunities in the Exchange sessions and the recording of the Hope sessions
+Further tensions between the recording field and live performance field are drawn into the discussion due to the collaborative recording opportunities in the Exchange sessions and the recording of the Hope sessions.

 Literature Review